enmanuelmag/RNChallenge/README.md

     npm run ios
    ```

-Also a folder `keys` is required with the google-services.json file for android and the GoogleService-Info.plist for iOS, temporarily I will provide the keys in the repo for the app to work without any issues.
+Also a folder `keys` at the root of the project is required with the google-services.json file for android and the GoogleService-Info.plist for iOS, temporarily I will provide the keys in the repo for the app to work without any issues.

 ## Loom video